 There are currently 66 unsolved homicides in New Zealand, dating back to 1914.

-That's 66 men, women and children - and even siblings and couples murdered together - whose deaths are a mystery.
+They are men, women and children - and even siblings and couples murdered together - whose deaths are a mystery.

 Justice has never been served for them or their families, and while in some cases police are confident that one day they will get a result, others will never be solved.